 Many of Brandon’s existing businesses have increased their skilled workforce through the Manitoba Provincial Nominee Program (MPNP).
 The Province of Manitoba selects experienced workers from around the world based on the needs of Manitoba employers and provides assistance in recruiting these workers.
 Many employers take advantage of Manitoba's international recruitment agreements to hire temporary foreign workers.
 These agreements can ease your recruitment process by assisting you in the identifying and recruiting foreign workers in a safe and ethical manner.
 Manitoba holds labour mobility agreements with official employment agencies in countries including the Philippines, Iceland, France and Germany.
 Government agencies in each of these countries help Manitoba employers to develop accurate job descriptions of your company's employment opportunities.
 These agencies check their regularly-updated pool of candidates interested in working abroad and they can also advertise your positions on their website and other print media.
 After that, pre-screened workers' applications are sent to you for your consideration.
 For more recruitment and selection strategies, view a copy of the Employer’s Guide to Hiring Newcomers.

 Availability of Land

 Brandon and vicinity offers an abundance of available developed and undeveloped properties for the establishment of businesses and industries.
 The Economic Development Office maintains close contact with property owners and is available to discuss your property needs.
+Industrial Property Fact Sheets can be found at Property Listings.
 For more information contact: Economic Development Brandon at 204-729-2132 or 1-866-729-2132, email firstname.lastname@example.org.